 - Training & enablement ($1,500-$5,000): Beyond what implementation includes — for new Pardot admin or marketing ops team members.

 - Salesforce admin time on connector setup ($3,000-$8,000): Internal Salesforce admin time to configure connector permissions, custom field mapping, and Lightning App.
-Often invisible because it's "just internal work."
+Often invisible because it is "just internal work."

 Year 2 hidden costs